-Based on sensitivity analysis for our equity price risks as of December 31, 2013 the effects of a hypothetical 10% increase or decrease in market prices as of those dates would result in a gain or loss that would be approximately \$46 million.
+Based on sensitivity analysis for our equity price risks as of December 31, 2014, the effect of a hypothetical 10% adverse change in market prices would result in loss of approximately \$13 million.
 The selected hypothetical change does not reflect what could be considered the best or worst case scenarios.
 Indeed, results could be far worse due to the nature of equity markets.